Table of Contents

 Potential bias

 Another concern related to AI in banking and finance is the high possibility of biased decisions since ML algorithms are programmed by people.
 The possibility of bias means that certain customer segments may be treated differently or unfairly, which, in turn, will impact the company’s reputation and level of trust.
-A good way to minimize bias is to use diverse and representatives sets of data that will help ensure fairness of the fraud detection process.
+A good way to minimize bias is to use diverse and representative sets of data that will help ensure fairness of the fraud detection process.

 Future trends in AI fraud prevention